trendwerk/select/README.md

 ```

 ## Classes
-This plugin uses the below classes for states:
+This plugin uses the following classes for states:
 - **`open`**: when the select box is opened
 - **`active`**: for the currently selected option